 Although organisms are usually introduced into an aquarium by way of newly added live rock and live sand, there are other reasons why things appear out of what "seems" like nowhere.

-- Marine animals have babies.
-As examples, crabs and shrimps can hatch out live fry when mated pairs are present, snails reproduce by laying weird looking egg sacs, and corals spawn or split.
+Marine animals can have babies.
+As examples, some crabs and shrimps can hatch out live fry when mated pairs are present, snails reproduce by laying weird looking egg sacs, and corals spawn or split.

 For these reasons, organisms that suddenly show up in an aquarium were most likely there all along or were spawned by other tank inhabitants.
 You just couldn't or didn't see them yet.